 The A3 Pro flight controller features triple redundancy from three sets of GNSS units.
 Its compatibility with D-RTK GNSS enables the Matrice 600 Pro to withstand magnetic interference – making it ideal for industrial uses.
 While it doesn’t come cheap, the Matrice 600 Pro platform is the top of the line solution for professional videography along with industrial and enterprise customers.

-Where to get the Matrice 600 Pro
+Where to Buy the Matrice 600 Pro

-Best Enthusiast Drones With Camera
+Best Enthusiast Camera Drones for Sale

 Stepping away from the professional/prosumer drones comes the enthusiast category – those new to the market but with some experience.
 There is a bit of overlap with the Phantom 4 Pro and especially the Mavic Pro but introduces other manufacturers who are battling it out with DJI for a piece of the consumer drone market.